jenkinsci/infra-cla/README.md

 ## Preamble

 The Jenkins project uses the EasyCLA service provided by the Linux Foundation.
-We do no longer accept signed PDFs sent by email to the board or by a pull request to this repository.
+We no longer accept signed PDFs sent by email to the board or by a pull request to this repository.

-EasyCLA is a self service, which requires no manual intervention by the board or any other Jenkins project member.
+EasyCLA is self service and requires no manual intervention by the board or any other Jenkins project member.
 It is a one-time process, valid for all Jenkins [community spaces](https://www.jenkins.io/project/conduct/#community-spaces).

 ### Preparation